nashid/teamline/proposal/proposal.md

 ## Introduction
 Our tool visualizes data collected from AutoTest^, an automatic grading service used to grade code submissions for students in CPSC310.
-The course is structured around a term-long coding project that is divided into 5 deliverables/sprints completed by teams consisting of 2-3 students.
+The course is structured around a term-long coding project that is divided into 5 deliverables/sprints (only the first 3 are graded using AutoTest and TA retrospective) completed by teams consisting of 2-3 students.
 The teams manage their shared code on GitHub^ using a basic git
 workflow: students pull the latest code changes from GitHub, commit their modified code locally and then push those commits to GitHub for other members to see.
 Every time a student